Area of Focus: Peacebuilding and conflict prevention

-The projected outcomes include: a) increased peacebuilding skills and activities of the trainee cohort in local projects and increased connection with Rotary peacebuilding efforts in their home countries b) increased understanding and skills related to conflict resolution/prevention of invited NGO staff/volunteers and on-going collaboration with Lagos Rotary c) increased community awareness of alternative ways to address conflict within the family and community and increased branding of Rotary's peacebuilding efforts.
+The projected outcomes of the project include: a) increased peacebuilding skills and activities of the trainee cohort in local projects and increased connection with Rotary peacebuilding efforts in their home countries b) increased understanding and skills related to conflict resolution/prevention of invited NGO staff/volunteers and on-going collaboration with Lagos Rotary c) increased community awareness of alternative ways to address conflict within the family and community and increased branding of Rotary's peacebuilding efforts.

 The cost of this project is $110,000 - to be funded by The Rotary Foundation, Host Club Rotary Club of Ikeja and District 9110, International Club Emmaus and District 7430.